-The College of Arts, Media and Design (CAMD) graduate studies sets minimum standards for all students to fulfill.
-Departments and programs may have additional requirements that exceed those of the college (departmental handbooks can be found at the college's web page).
+The College of Arts, Media and Design graduate studies sets minimum standards for all students to fulfill.
+In addition, departments and programs may have requirements that exceed the standards outlined below.
+Finally, the CAMD Graduate Programs General Regulations booklet (found at the college's webpage) further summarizes the expectations for student conduct, academic life, and the responsibilities of the students and the college to one another.

-To maintain current student status within CAMD, graduate students must make satisfactory progress in their degree, including working toward the graduation requirement of a GPA of 3.000 and the timely completion of course work.
-See the university’s policy on academic standing (“Minimum Cumulative Grade-Point Average”).
+To maintain current student status within CAMD, graduate students must make satisfactory progress in their degree, including working toward the graduation requirement of a GPA of 3.000 and the timely completion of coursework.
+See the university’s policy on academic standing (“Minimum Cumulative GPA”).

 All students must be registered in the last semester of their program.
 Any student who does not attend Northeastern University for a period of one year will be required to apply for readmission.

-Only those students who are registered in degree programs are eligible for awards.
+Students who are registered in degree programs are eligible for a CAMD Graduate Student Scholarship.
 Award recipients will receive an official award letter from CAMD graduate studies.
 Pay attention to this letter as it is an official contract that should be read carefully.
-Graduate Student Scholarships (GSS) are contingent on satisfactory academic progress toward the degree and meeting department-specific guidelines.
+The GSS is contingent on satisfactory academic progress toward the degree and meeting department-specific guidelines.
 Recipients must be in full-time status and be registered for a minimum of 8 semester hours.
-Receipt of financial support administered by CAMD graduate studies requires that all students receiving awards will generally have a 3.000 GPA.
-Students whose cumulative GPA is below 3.000 will be reviewed by their departments and by CAMD graduate studies and may have their funding terminated on recommendation of their department or by decision of CAMD graduate studies in consultation with their department.
-Renewals of awards depend on the student making satisfactory academic progress toward the degree and satisfactory performance of any duties required by the award.
+Note, however, that recipients remain eligible for the GSS in their final semester even if they are enrolled in less than 8 semester hours.
+Receipt of financial support administered by CAMD graduate studies requires that all students receiving awards must maintain a 3.000 cumulative GPA.
+Students whose cumulative GPA is below 3.000 will be placed on academic probationary status and are not eligible to receive the award while on probation.
+The GSS can be reactivated by raising the cumulative GPA to 3.000 in the subsequent semester; students who do not meet the minimum GPA requirement at the end of the next semester cannot receive additional probationary periods.

 Leave of Absence

-Full-time students who are not involved in any academic endeavor for a period of time are required to petition the coordinator of student services, through their department, for a leave of absence by completing the leave of absence petition through the myNEU web portal.
+Full-time students who are not involved in any academic endeavor for a period of time are required to petition the manager of student services, through their department, for a leave of absence by completing the leave of absence petition through the Student Hub.
 CAMD graduate studies will not accept retroactive leave requests.
 Note that if a student is requesting a leave for medical reasons, students should contact University Health and Counseling Services at 617.373.2772.
 Leaves of absence generally are not approved for more than one calendar year at a time.
-International students should consult with an advisor at the International Student and Scholar Institute for proper guidance.
+International students must consult with an advisor at the Office of Global Services for proper guidance.
 Leaves of absence are not appropriate for master’s degree students who are working on a thesis but are away from the Northeastern campus.
 Except in the case of medical leaves, being on an approved leave of absence does not extend the amount of time allowed for degree completion or the makeup of incomplete grades.

 For the master’s degree, course credits earned in the program of graduate study are valid for a maximum of seven years.